mfaani/mfaani/content/posts/interviewing/dynamic-programming/longest-increasing-subsequence-length/index.md

 ## Alternate solution with Binary Search

-- Any time you hear order, increasing, sorted, decreasing, then perhaps binary search is a helpful way of doing things.
+- Any time you hear order, increasing, sorted, decreasing, then *perhaps* binary search is a helpful way of doing things.
 This isn't always true, but in this case it is.
 - Think of binary search as an optimization mechanism.
-Not as a solution finder i.e. try to try to solve it first without a binary search.
+Not as a solution finder i.e. try to first solve the challenge without using binary search.
 Then improve your solution using binary search.

 Simply put create a list, append or replace items.
-- Append items that are bigger than the current biggest -> Help increase the length of the list.
+- _Append_ items that are bigger than the current biggest -> Help increase the length of the list.
-- Replace items that are smaller than the current biggest -> Helps reduce the bar for adding smaller items to the list.
+- _Replace_ items the first item that is bigger the new item -> Helps **reduce the bar** for adding smaller items to the list.
-- Note: Such a list like this won't always end up being a real LIS, only that it will have correct length of the LIS.
+- **Note:** Such a list like this won't always contain the correct items for the LIS, however it will always have the _correct length_ of the LIS.
+With the Binary Search approach you optimize the space, but aren't able to regenerate the actual LIS.

 It's hard to explain it with words.
 I'll try to explain it with just two examples, but also see this [video](https://www.youtube.com/watch?v=on2hvxBXJH4) as well.
 Maybe even before this.